 History of the breed

 The Korat is little known and often confused with the Russian blue.
 Originally from Thailand, it is one of the rare so-called “natural” breeds and one of the smallest cat in the world.
 It owes its name to King Rama V who wondered about the provenance of this magnificent cat.
 It is mentioned for the first time in poems published between 1350 and 1767 in the book Cats Poems which describes the main lucky cats of which the Korat is part.
 In many Thai works of art, the feline is also represented, proof of its success.
 Moreover, it takes its name from the region of Sisawat, where it was the symbol of abundant harvest and wealth, notably thanks to its gray dress and green eyes.
 He is a lucky cat used in ceremonies to make rain fall.

-Behavior and character
+Behaviour and character

-His body: The Korat is a semi-cobby cat according to the standard.
+Body: The Korat is a semi-cobby cat according to the standard.
 He has an open chest, fairly rounded hips.
 Her body is made of successive curves that make it graceful.
 He also has a rounded rump.
 It gives off an impression of strength and power thanks to its musculature, without ever appearing heavy.

-His head: Korat cat has a heart-shaped head, with fairly soft curves.
+Head: Korat cat has a heart-shaped head, with fairly soft curves.
 The forehead is quite large and flat.
 It continues with a stop up to the nose.
 The tip of the nose is like a lion.

-His eyes: They are very large, even too large, compared to the rest of the head.
+Eyes: They are very large, even too large, compared to the rest of the head.
 They are especially well rounded and give a fairly bright green color.
 Note that kittens may have amber yellow eyes.

-His ears: The ears of the Korat are large, broad at the base and have a rounded end.
+Ears: The ears of the Korat are large, broad at the base and have a rounded end.
 There is hardly any fur outside and inside these ears.

-Its tail: It is medium in length, wide at the base, it tapered off over time to end in a rounded end.
+Tail: It is medium in length, wide at the base, it tapered off over time to end in a rounded end.